Malaysian literature: Modern period

 A surge of new, modern writers gave birth to what is considered as a novelty then, in the form of a novel or short story.
 Through colonialism, increasing numbers of intellectuals mainly educated in MPSI (Maktab Perguruan Sultan Idris) or MCKK (Malay College Kuala Kangsar) had such a profound impact throughout the development of the two forms of literature.
 First developed by Munshi Abdullah (1796–1854) in his Hikayat Pelayaran, it later developed by the end of the 1920s and throughout the 1930s.
 Much of the works were didactic in every sense, implementing elements of religion and theology, and a critique of the social problems that surfaced which deemed to halt such progress of economic prosperity and independence.
 Their novels were often melancholic and portrayed the Malay working class in an idealistic manner, much driven with realism and romanticism.
 Writers during this period include Abdul Rahim Kajai (1894–1943), Harun Aminurrashid (1907–1986) and to a lesser extent, Abdullah Sidek.

 During the Japanese occupation, literature were mainly driven with such fervor by the Emperor of Japan and were published in magazines (such as Fajar Asia).
 Most of the works centered on the strength of the Japanese Army and their successes as well as Japanese-induced nationalistic fervor.
 Few novels, short stories and poetry were written during this period, only a few remained from the 1930s such as those by Ishak Haji Muhammad and Abdul Rahim Kajai.

-A new generation of post-independence writers started exploring themes of the complexities of human relationships amid changing times, such as A. Samad Said (b.
-1935) in his novel Salina (1961).
+A new generation of post-independence writers started exploring themes of the complexities of human relationships amid changing times, such as A. Samad Said (born 1935) in his novel Salina (1961).
 Known for his poetry and plays, Usman Awang (1929–2001) was a central figure in Malaysian literature, his works often addressed themes of social justice, human dignity, and rural life, reflecting his commitment to the struggles and aspirations of the common people.